circinusX1/webiterm/README.md

 # webiterm
-Tryin to do a web term that don't suck, and is clear coded
+Tryin' to do a web term that don't suck, and is clear coded.

+Work in progress.
+  * Got the js data passed to server back and forward

 Credits: